flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 The one true outlier in the new system was Ishukone.
 Prior to former CEO [Otro Gariushi's](http://wiki.eveonline.com/en/wiki/Otro_Gariushi) death, Ishukone was the leading corporation pushing for peace with the other Empires.
-They even managed to develop an antidote for Vitoc (explained in Part 4, but essentially the drug the Amarr use to help control slaves) which they were willing to give to the Minmatar.
+They even managed to develop an antidote for Vitoc (explained in the section on miscellanea, but essentially the drug the Amarr use to help control slaves) which they were willing to give to the Minmatar.
 Even after Gariushi's death, his replacement as CEO refused to be cowed by Heth (as detailed in *Templar One*).
 With Heth out of the picture, however, the previous status quo is quickly reasserting itself.

 Bloodlines tend to play an odd role within the State.
 Although meritocratic in nature much of the time, an odd strain of racial purity runs through some